Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/fields/calculated-fields/overview.md

 To create a post calculated field you will need to:

-1. Create a visualization (or a *Pivot table*) by adding fields from your data source in the *Data editor*.
+1. Create a visualization (or a *Pivot table*) by adding fields from your data source in the *Data Editor*.

   <img src="images/data-editor-example.png" alt="Example of Data Editor" class="responsive-img"/>